Cugtyt/cugtyt_old.github.io/blog/papers/2019/negative-aware-training.md

 We use attention transfer method to verify that knowledge of negative can be transferd even the target network is not trained with negative samples.
 The setting of teacher network is, width = 1, depth = 40, and the student, width = 1, depth = 16, and we use activation-based attention transfer.

 Table below is the NCR result of student, which shows that even student network is not trained with negative sample, knowledge of negative samples can still be get if its teacher is negative aware.
-This encouraging results can be further advanced,
+This encouraging results can be further advanced, we visualized the low-, middle-, high-level group attention map by $mean (A^2)$ on channel dimention where $A \in R ^ { C \times H \times W }$ is activation map, and founded that the major difference occurs from the middle level, the low level doesn't make much differences, as the latter layers contribute more weights for making decision.

 > CIFAR 10 NCR results of attention transfer student